How much do swimming lessons cost?

 Tri-State Rescue Ready in Yonkers, NY, offers the most current American Red Cross Learn to Swim curriculum, including certification courses.
 Lessons are $40 each, or five for $150.
-Its staff are American Red Cross trained and certified lifeguard and swim instructors.
+Its staff are American Red Cross-trained and certified lifeguards and swim instructors.
 Specialty classes are available for children and adults on the autism spectrum.

 While most swimming lessons occur at a local community pool, you’ll find swimming instructors are often willing to come to your home pool for a private or small group lesson, adding an extra charge for travel.